-The possession, use, or distribution of illegal drugs is also prohibited by federal law.
+Federal law also prohibits the possession, use, or distribution of illegal drugs.
 The College enforces federal drug laws.
 There are strict penalties for drug convictions, including mandatory prison terms for many offenses.
 The following information, although not complete, is an overview of federal penalties for first convictions.
 Penalties increase for any subsequent drug conviction.